The Bridgewater Canal was built by the Earl of Bridgewater to carry coal out of his mines to Manchester.

 On what must at once been an outside wall of this house is an unusual painting, depicting two horses drawing a streamlined passenger boat.
 It cannot be the 'Duchess Countess' (that ended its days at Welsh Frankton on the Llangollen Canal) as it is depicted with a rounded cabin roof, whereas the 'Duchess Countess' had a flat roof.
 It might well have been, however, the predecessor to 'Duchess Countess' or the boat on the Runcorn service.

 We have had Masterclean fund one of our projects this year, many thanks to them.
-It is greatly appreciated, please click their link for all your carpet cleaners london requirements.
+It is greatly appreciated, please click their link how to find professional carpet cleaners in london requirements.

 Leaflet Flyers are promoting this years members BBQ and are offering tickets at a cost of £10 per adult £4.50 children.
 There is a family ticket for £28 which is valid for 2 adults and 2 children.
 These can be downloaded from there website www.leafletdistributioninlondon.com